 Danish design is world-famous and for good reason.
 With a focus on functionality and modesty, danish designers are the ones behind the Y and ‘Egg’ chair as well as the design of the Sydney Opera House.
 Learn more about danish design throughout history up to the present day at this well-curated, fun museum.

 A CYCLE/RUN ALONG THE CANALS

 COPENHAGEN BOTANICAL GARDEN

 The botanical garden is a beautiful oasis of green amid the hustle and bustle of the city.
 It’s a lovely place to rest after a morning of exploring, have a picnic or go for a run.
 Entrance is free to the main garden but you’ll have to pay to get into the glasshouses and butterfly rooms which allow you to have a look at plants and trees from all corners of the globe.

 HAVE DRINKS ON A FLOATING PLATFORM ON THE CANAL

 The iconic canals of Copenhagen are a proud emblem of the city and an integral part of life here.
 Locals relax by them, drink by them, cruise on them and even swim in them.
 Kayak Bar located just by Christians Brygge and Børsgade is both a bar/restaurant and kayaking spot.
 Rent a kayak if you’re feeling adventurous or if not, order some food and a drink, head to the floating platform and enjoy your time right on the canal.

 EAT DANISHES AT MEYERS BAGERI

 The small shop sells delicious, organic bread, cakes and of course a variety of different pastries including the famous ‘kanelsnurrer’ or cinnamon roll which is a must-try.
 If you don’t manage to get there then Emmery’s another bakery chain is also a good option.

 EXPLORE RENO BLVD

-Reno boulevard and the area immediately around it such as Strøget are the main commercial streets of Copenhagen.
-A great place to dine and shop like a local.
-However, the area is also filled with the most beautiful danish architecture, colourful buildings that don’t go over four storeys, picturesque squares and elaborate fountains.
+However, even if you’re not in the mood for shopping, the area is also filled with the most beautiful danish architecture, colourful buildings that don’t go over four storeys, picturesque squares and elaborate fountains.
 It’s a great place to combine some tradition and history with shopping and eating.

 I’d love to hear your remarks and questions about these fun things to do in Copenhagen!
 Comment below!